Defalt36/TwoLifeXcompile/readme.md

 <p>
 <code>buildTestSystem.sh</code><br />
-It will clone missing repositories if any and build a test system for experimenting with the game.
+This will clone missing repositories if any and build a test system for experimenting with the game.
 As the preceding you need SDL before running this.
 </p>